harvest-finance/harvest-strategy/contracts/strategies/nexus/README.md

 ### Nexus LP tokens wrap Sushi LP tokens

-In the traditional Sushi ETH/USDC vault, users deposit Sushi LP tokens.
+In the traditional Sushi LP ETH/USDC vault, users deposit Sushi LP tokens.
 In our case, Nexus LP tokens replace the Sushi LP tokens.
 Implementation wise, Nexus LP is a very thin wrapper around Sushi LP.
 This wrapper provides the pairing with USDC that is waiting in the Nexus LP contract.
 The contract implementing the Nexus LP wrapper is [NexusLPSushi](https://github.com/orbs-network/nexus-sushiswap).

 ### Detailed step by step flow